 BREAK DOWN YOUR EFFORTS

-How many things are on your “to do” list?
-“Which ‘to do’ list?” you ask.
+How many things are there on your “to-do” list?
+“Which ‘to-do’ list?” you ask.
 You could try a multitude of different marketing techniques, but which ones are most important?
 Which ones can you already do well?
 Instead of learning a variety of new skills and spreading yourself (and resources) thin, focus on your strengths and simply work up.
-Always focus on what takes you the least amount of effort first.
+Always focus on what makes you the least amount of effort first.
 If you lack the ability to move further beyond this point, you could also consider outsourcing some of your efforts to get the biggest bang for your small business buck.

 OFFER BETTER CUSTOMER SERVICE

 Be more personable than the big guys.
 Typically larger companies do not have as much time for one-on-one customer interaction.
 Hear your customers and respond in a friendly and helpful manner.
 Go above and beyond (but within your own means).
 Sometimes this is your best marketing investment as a small business.

 While you may be peeved that larger competitors have more leverage to gain contracts and reach larger organizations, don’t let their actions guide your own strategy.
 By reacting instead of innovating, you will always be a few steps behind.

 It is almost a guarantee that your customers will be checking up on your social networks and reviews before doing business with you.
 Trust is a segment all its own – from online reviews and comments to forums and social media, all eyes are on your business.
 This is also an opportunity for your company to shine.